Skip to main content

 Carry a safety kit that includes:

-• Ice chisel that you can check the thickness of the ice as you move out onto the ice.
+• Ice chisel that you can use to check the thickness of the ice as you move out onto the ice.

 • Ice picks or set of screwdrivers that you can use to pull yourself back on the ice.